Hengle/TEDCore/README.md

 ### AssetBundle Tool
 AssetBundle Tool would handle everything for you to build AssetBundle.

-#### Menu
+#### MenuItem
 TEDCore/AssetBundles/AssetBundle Build Window
 <br>
 <img src="https://github.com/ted10401/TEDCore/blob/master/Modules/AssetBundle/Editor/GithubResources/AssetBundleTool_Window.png" width="400" />

 ### Build Tool
-Build Tool can help the developers to build the package file with the auto file name.
+Build Tool can help the developers to build the project with the file name automatically.
-It just support you to build Android apk in the current version.
+Currently, it support to build StanlaloneOSX and Android version.

+#### MenuItem
+TEDCore/Build/Build StandaloneOSX Develop
+TEDCore/Build/Build StandaloneOSX Release
+TEDCore/Build/Build Android Develop
+TEDCore/Build/Build Android Release

 ### DefineSymbol Tool
 The main purpose of DefineSymbol Tool is to make sure all developers are on the same page of the scripting define symbol in the project they are working on.